abdgafartunde/abdgafartunde.github.io/index.md

 title: ""
 ---

-I am a Phd Student in the Department of Mathematics at the Chinese University of Hong Kong, Hong Kong SAR China.
+I am a Phd student in the Department of Mathematics at the Chinese University of Hong Kong, Hong Kong SAR China.

 ## Research Interests:
 - Inverse Problems